haifengl/bigdata/README.md

 Scan allows iteration over multiple rows while Get returns columns for a specified row.
 It can be specified to retrieve everything, or all columns from specific families, or specific columns.
-By default, when doing a Get, the latest version (largest value) of the cell is returned.
+By default, when doing a Get, the latest/highest version of the cell is returned.
 It is possible to return more than one version with Get.setMaxVersions() or to return versions other than the latest by Get.setTimeRange().
 Without specifying the version, Put always creates a new version of a cell with the server’s currentTimeMillis.
 But the user may specify the version on a per-column level.
 The user-provided version may be a time in the past or the future, or a non-time purpose long value.
 To overwrite an existing value, an exact version should be provided.
 Delete can happen on a specific version of a cell or all versions.
 To save space, HBase also cleans up old or expired versions.
 To declare how much data to retain, one may define the number of versions or the time to live (TTL).

 Deletes work by creating tombstone markers.
 Once a tombstone marker is set, the “deleted” cells become effectively invisible for Get and Scan